Slavery Abolition Act 1833: The act

 The act passed its second reading in the House of Commons unopposed on 22 July 1833, just a week before William Wilberforce died.
 The Commons third reading and passage occurred on 7 August, whereon it was sent to the Lords.
 Read there a second time on 12 August it passed the Lords on 20 August.
 The bill received royal assent on 28 August, and came into force the following year, on 1 August 1834.

-In practical terms, only slaves below the age of six were freed in the colonies.
+Slaves below the age of six were freed immediately the act came into force.
 Former slaves over the age of six were redesignated as "apprentices", and their servitude was gradually abolished in two stages: the first set of apprenticeships came to an end on 1 August 1838, while the final apprenticeships were scheduled to cease on 1 August 1840.
 The act specifically excluded "the Territories in the Possession of the East India Company, or to the Island of Ceylon, or to the Island of Saint Helena."
 The exceptions were eliminated in 1843 with the Indian Slavery Act, 1843.

+The period of apprenticeship differed between two groups.
+The first consisted of those former slaves who had worked on the land or in the manufacture of plantation produce (the praedial class, which was subdivided into those who, when enslaved, worked on their owner's property, and those who were hired out to work on land that did not belong to their owner).
+These apprenticeships should end by 1 August 1840, giving a six-year apprenticeship.
+Those who did not fall into this group, the non-praedial slaves, had a shorter term of four years, ending no later than 1 August 1838.
+This latter group included house servants.

+Apprentices were obliged to carry out up to 45 hours of unpaid work each week for their masters.
+In return, they should receive food, clothes, medical care and housing.
+An apprentice had the right to buy discharge from their apprenticeship before its normal expiry.
+This was to be at a fair price, and the planter could not refuse to accept such a purchase.

+The details of the process of emancipation were dealt with by the legislatures of the individual colonies.
+Compensation payments were withheld until appropriate legislation was enacted, so overall the process was satisfactory.
+The bill drafted in Jamaica was criticised by some in the colonial office, but the Secretary of State, Lord Stanley, forced through its acceptance in the belief that the colonies should be trusted on the matter.

+A major exception to the expectations in London was that both Antigua and Bermuda rejected the idea of apprenticeships and chose, instead, to give immediate freedom to slaves on the effective date.
+The Antiguan planters saw no advantage for themselves in the apprentice system.
+This was seen in London as generating a risk when measured against the theoretical benefits of a slow transition through the apprenticeships.
+Nevertheless, the local legislation was accepted by the colonial office.